CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If the party confronts and defeats Hamun Kost and his zombies, divide 800 XP equally among the characters.

-## Ruins of Thundertree
+## Ruins of Lumgrove

-Close to the point where the Reddwall River emerges from Reddwall Wood stands the abandoned village of Thundertree.
+Close to the point where the Reddwall River emerges from Highmount Wood stands the abandoned village of Lumgrove.
 In the past, it was a thriving community on the edge of the forest, its prosperity stemming from the efforts of woodcutters and trappers.
-However, three decades ago, the eruption of Mount Hotenow to the north brought devastation to Thundertree.
+However, three decades ago, the eruption of Mount Hotenow to the north brought devastation to Lumgrove.
 In the aftermath of this natural catastrophe, an unusual plague of zombies swept through the area, either killing or driving away those who survived the eruption.

 While most of the zombies have since disintegrated into dust, the area's peculiar magic has transformed the local vegetation into new and perilous forms.

 Few individuals dare to venture into the desolated village, and those who do rarely stay for long, except for two notable exceptions.
-The druid Reidoth (see area 4) periodically visits Thundertree, cautiously keeping an eye on the area's dangers.
-Additionally, a group of cultists has recently arrived (see area 13) to negotiate with a dragon that asserts Thundertree as its territory (see area 7).
+The druid Reidoth (see area 4) periodically visits Lumgrove, cautiously keeping an eye on the area's dangers.
+Additionally, a group of cultists has recently arrived (see area 13) to negotiate with a dragon that asserts Lumgrove as its territory (see area 7).

 As the party approaches the ruins, describe the scene as follows: